wechuli/locallibrary/README.md

 # locallibrary
-Complete rewrite of local library website on MDN - https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Tutorial_local_library_website
+Complete rewrite of local library website on MDN - https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Tutorial_local_library_website with the aim of turning it into an API using DRF complete with authentication and authorization.

 Description